bnadlerjr/tavi/README.md

 ```

 This way you will not have to wrap the results as document objects, since it will be done for you.

+Document objects also support a `count` method that will return the total number of documents in the collection.

 #### Deleting Documents